-Late arrival to clinic up to 30 minutes = 4 hour time deduction

-Late arrival to clinical > 30 minutes = 8 hour time deduction

-Leaving clinic early up to 4 hours = 4 hour time deduction
+Late arrival to clinic up to 30 minutes = 4 hour time deduction Late arrival to clinical > 30 minutes = 8 hour time deduction Leaving clinic early up to 4 hours = 4 hour time deduction Leaving clinic early > 4 hours = 8 hour time deduction

-- Leaving clinic early > 4 hours = 8 hour time deduction - 1.
-The student will be notified if they have reached their established limit for absences, and that additional absences will jeopardize the successful completion of the course.
+- 1. The student will be notified if they have reached their established limit for absences, and that additional absences will jeopardize the successful completion of the course.
 If a student is going to be absent from a clinical assignment, he/she must do both of the following: - a.
-Call or text the Clinical Coordinator 10 minutes prior to the start of his/her clinical assignment. - Call the assigned clinical instructor at the site at least 10 minutes prior to the start of his/her clinical assignment.
+Call or text the Clinical Coordinator 10 minutes prior to the start of his/her clinical assignment. - b.
+Call the assigned clinical instructor at the site at least 10 minutes prior to the start of his/her clinical assignment.
 The student is to speak directly to a clinical instructor or supervising technologist or must obtain the name of the person taking the message.
-It is the responsibility of the student to make these calls - not parents, friends, or relatives.

-- 2. When missing any portion of a clinical assignment, students must call the clinical site supervisor, Clinical Coordinator and/or assigned clinical instructor before the beginning time of the clinical assignment.
-These calls must be made for each day missed.
+It is the responsibility of the student to make these calls not parents, friends, or relatives. - When missing any portion of a clinical assignment, students must call the clinical site supervisor, Clinical Coordinator and/or assigned clinical instructor before the beginning time of the clinical assignment.
+These Rev. 4/15/2024 calls must be made for each day missed.
 Students not adhering to this policy will be put on probation for the remainder of the program and will receive written warning of the violation.
-Two incidents of "no show, no call" will result in failure of the clinical course. - 3.
-Students who leave the clinical site early without prior approval by the Clinical Coordinator will be considered absent for the entire day. - 4.
-Up to 2 excused absences per semester may be made up, given this is acceptable to the clinical affiliates.
-In instances when more than 2 make up days are required, delay in graduation from the Program may result. - An excused absence is granted by the Program Director or Department Chair.
-An excused absence is defined as an absence that is unexpected and outside of the student's control.
-Students must provide documentation within 48 hours of absence that indicates the absence was unexpected and out of the control of the student. - 5.
+Two incidents of "no show, no call" will result in failure of the clinical course.

+- 3. Students who leave the clinical site early without prior approval by the Clinical Coordinator will be considered absent for the entire day. - 4.
+Up to 2 absences per semester may be made up, given this is acceptable to the clinical affiliates.
+In instances when more than 2 make up days are required, delay in graduation from the Program may result.
+An absence must be approved by the Program Director or Department Chair. - 5.
 Exceeding the allowed absences will be grounds for failure of the clinical course, which may also result in dismissal from the Program.